atmostadam/atmostadam.github.io/seo.md

 [//]: # (Side Business: Internet Sales & Lead Generation)

-My business partner(s) and I took a 3 pronged approach to internet marketing using a variety of white-hat techniques to legitimately get our CPC, Affliate or Private Practice website(s) to the first page of Google and often position #1 for localized keywords.
+My business partner(s) and I took a 3 pronged approach to internet marketing using a variety of white-hat techniques to legitimately get our CPC, Affliate or Private Real Estate Practice website(s) to the first page of Google and often position #1 for localized keywords.

 # Read Me
 With great power comes great responsibility.
 Most internet marketers are shady characters that we must always avoid and never become.
-I very rarely share this information anymore because I have friends who went down paths such as:

 - Burying criminal records
 - Review bombing
 - Manipulating google algorithms
 - Posting false information (libel, defamation of character, etc.)
 - Dumping negative backlinks on competitors
-- Bulk content submission and bots [tbh may have contributed]
+- Bulk content submission and bots for ourselves or against others
 - Keyword stuffing

 This could happen to you.
 Be warned.

 # Lesson Learned
-- We should have all taken a salary before net income payouts.
+- We should have taken a consistent montly paycheck before net income payouts
 - We should have hired an accountant and/or tax lawyer
-- We also strongly recommend purchasing small business insurance
+- We should have taken small business insurance
+- We should have used friends and family in high school and college as content creators instead of international outsourcing.

 # Techniques
 ## Affiliate Sales